haha-lisa/RDM-Region-Aware-Diffusion-Model/README.md

-# RDM: Region-Aware Diffusion for Zero-shot Text-driven Image Editing
+# Region-Aware Diffusion for Zero-shot Text-driven Image Editing

 This is the official PyTorch implementation of the paper [''Region-Aware Diffusion for Zero-shot Text-driven Image Editing''](https://arxiv.org/abs/2302.11797).